PeterKamphuis/Disk_Simulations/README.md

 The fortran version compiles with gfortran -o Disk_Simulation Exponential_Disk_Simulation.f -L/usr/lib/ -lcfitsio

-Or replace /usr/lib/ with whereever your cfitsio is located.
+Or replace /usr/lib/ with where ever your cfitsio is located.
 The code can then be run with:

 ./Disk_Simulation Input_Parameters.txt